 If all sugarcane buds totally dip in water what happened

 --> Thanks for your question.
 So I heard from other growers, we only dip half way or not totally full so that the buds don't go bad.
 From my limited experience, when dipping in too much water than the cane itself can take, after a few days it will start to give off a slightly sour smell (like that of fermenting, but you'll know it may have gone bad).
 There will be some insects flying around, landing on the canes.
-An interesting thing I notice is that although the roots grow out, the buds as you may have guessed don't grow.
+Interestingly I notice that although the roots grow out, the buds as you may have guessed don't grow in this case.
 And the water where the canes are dipped turns quite cloudy.

 This is the green sugarcane I was experimenting with: